The gallery exhibits contemporary work by solo artists, groups and curators – emerging and established.

 Each year, there are two opportunities to submit an exhibition proposal to show your work at Toi Pōneke.

-The proposal round for the August – November 2018 exhibition programme closes on 1 October 2017.
+The proposal round for the August – November 2018 exhibition programme closes on the 1st of October 2017.

 Applications are reviewed by the Toi Pōneke Exhibition Panel.